jsilverdev/rclone_sh/README.md

-# Simple Rclone shell sync app
+# Simple Rclone shell to sync files

 Simple shell script for sync from a remote folder using [rclone](https://rclone.org/)